facebook/zstd/zstd_compression_format.md

 When "compression mode" is "predef"", a pre-defined distribution is used for FSE compression.

-Here is its definition.
+Below is its definition.
 It uses an accuracy of 6 bits (64 states).
 ```
 short literalLengths_defaultDistribution[36] =
         { 4, 3, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 1, 1, 1,